jenniferlu717/SkewIT/README.md

 ### Input Files

 Currently, input sequence files must be FASTA formatted and not zipped.
+Multi-fasta files are permitted.
+The program will calculate and print one SkewI value for each sequence provided.

 ### Output Format